hearmeneigh/fchat-rising/README.md

     *    Current search filters are listed in the search dialog
     *    Search filters can be reset
     *    Search results can be filtered by species
+    *    Search results can be filtered by body type
     *    Last 15 searches are stored and can be accessed from the 'Character search' dialog
 *   Character Status Message
     *    Last 10 status messages are stored and can be accessed from the 'Set status' dialog